-SAG participants, including Evaluators, shall make best efforts to reach consensus regarding NTG Ratios appropriate for deeming for the upcoming Program Year that are representative of the best estimates of future actual NTG Ratio values likely to occur for the upcoming Program Year.
-If the SAG reaches consensus regarding an appropriate NTG Ratio to deem prior to March 1, then SAG's consensus NTG Ratio shall be deemed for the upcoming Program Year, even if it is different from the Evaluators' initial recommended deemed NTG Ratio.
-If the SAG cannot reach consensus on an appropriate NTG Ratio value to deem for the upcoming Program Year prior to March 1, then the Evaluators' final recommended deemed NTG Ratio shall be deemed, which may be different from the Evaluators' initial recommended deemed NTG Ratio.
+37 See Policy Document for the Illinois Statewide Technical Reference Manual for Energy Efficiency.
+October 25, 2012.
+Retrieved from deemed for the upcoming Program Year, even if it is different from the Evaluators' initial recommended deemed NTG Ratio.
+If the SAG cannot reach consensus on an appropriate NTG Ratio value to deem for the upcoming Program Year prior to October 1, then the Evaluators' final recommended deemed NTG Ratio shall be deemed, which may be different from the Evaluators' initial recommended deemed NTG Ratio.
 In developing the Evaluators' final recommended deemed NTG Ratio, Evaluators shall review SAG feedback, take into account all comments and discussions, with the intent of making their best estimate of future actual NTG Ratio values for the upcoming Program Year.
-Evaluators shall report final deemed NTG values on or before March 1.
+Evaluators shall report final deemed NTG values on or before October 1.

-In the event a new Energy Efficiency pilot Program, Sub-Program, Measure group, and/or special project arises after March 1, Evaluators will supply recommended deemed NTG Ratios as soon as practical, which may be based on secondary research, when that research produces relevant results, and that are intended to represent the Evaluators' best estimates of actual NTG Ratio values likely to occur for the relevant Program Year.
+In the event a new Energy Efficiency pilot Program, Sub-Program, Measure group, and/or special project arises after October 1, Evaluators will supply recommended deemed NTG Ratios as soon as practical, which may be based on secondary research, when that research produces relevant results, and that are intended to represent the Evaluators' best estimates of actual NTG Ratio values likely to occur for the relevant Program Year.
 Otherwise a NTG Ratio of 0.80 will be deemed.
 Evaluators may seek feedback from SAG regarding an appropriate NTG Ratio to deem for the new Energy Efficiency pilot Program, Sub-Program, and/or Measure group.
 For special projects, Evaluators may determine a project-specific NTG Ratio upfront and deem the project-specific NTG Ratio for the life of the project.